 During severe droughts, girls are most often responsible for traveling long distances to collect water, keeping them away from the classroom.

-When temperatures rise and income-producing agriculture is lost, girls most often leave their schooling behind because families can no longer afford to pay educational fees.
+When temperatures rise and income-producing agriculture is lost, girls often leave their schooling behind because families can no longer afford to pay educational fees.

 Together, SAS and Malala Fund developed a Girls Education and Climate Challenges Index predictor.
-By combining both climate and education data sets, SAS was able to analyze climate risk across multiple indicators, covering everything from grade-level completion and assessment scores to flooding, tsunamis and earthquakes.
+By combining climate and education data sets, SAS was able to analyze climate risk across multiple indicators, covering everything from grade-level completion and assessment scores to flooding, tsunamis and earthquakes.
 The index identifies countries where girls are most at risk of experiencing educational interruptions and predicts the changes in completion rates of primary and secondary education due to climate change.